- F-1 Students

 - Program costs are listed here

-- Email the program extension request request and verifications to firstname.lastname@example.org to CIE BEFORE to the program end date on your most recent I-20.
+- Email the completed Request for I-20 Extension request, verification of funds and any academic verifications to firstname.lastname@example.org to CIE BEFORE to the program end date on your most recent I-20.

 Be sure to keep this new I-20 and all previous I-20 forms that you have been issued.
-They must be submitted upon request to an immigration officer when you travel outside the U.S., for future immigration petitions and applications or to the International Center when applying for any benefits of F-1 status.
+They must be submitted upon request to an immigration officer when you travel outside the U.S., for future immigration petitions and applications to USCIS.